If the metal button falls off your jeans, don’t despair. The fix is quick, easy and one that you can do yourself.

 - Attach the patch by sewing around the hole (this won’t be visible so don’t worry if it’s a bit messy).
 Then trim the edges, but leave room for it to fray a little over time.

-Place the screw piece on the inside of the jeans and push it carefully through the new fabric into the hole where the other button was previously.
+- Take the stud from your new button and push it through the fabric patch, into through the hole where the old button was.

 - Place the new button head face down on a towel and on a firm surface.
 The towel will stop the button from getting scratched while you attach it.